makagan/SSI_Projects/README.md

 We provide a dataset to explore that includes various boosted jets, including high-level jet features, jet-images, and per-particle features.
 Many thanks to SSI lecturer Jennifer Ngadubia, from whose recent [`course`](https://github.com/jngadiub/ML_course_Pavia_23/blob/main/) the materials for this challenge are drawn!

 **Cosmic Frontier:** here, the challenge is to develop methods for mapping Dark Matter in the Universe from weak lensing data, after exploring some related inverse problems using LSST-like imaging data.
-We provide suitable weak lensing dataset.
+We provide suitable weak lensing datasets.
 Many thanks to SSI Lecturer François Lanusse for the materials for this challenge, which are based on the materials used at the [Quarks2Cosmos conference](https://github.com/EiffL/Quarks2CosmosDataChallenge/tree/colab)!

 **Intensity Frontier:** here, the challenge is to...